emmanueljs1/nbe/NbE.lagda.md

 ### Normalization by Evaluation

 The key idea behind normalization by evaluation is that we have inherently performed some normalization of the term `t` in its evaluation -- if `t` was an application `r s`, we are actually performing that application and reducing the term.
 Normalization by evaluation as an algorithm takes advantage of this fact.

 An issue with this view is that evaluation is not actually giving us the normal form of a term, but rather its meaning as a semantic object in our meta language.
 An algorithm for normalization by evaluation would need a way to to convert a semantic object in our meta language back into a term in the object language.

 Instead, we want to evaluate (i.e. normalize) the parts of the expression that actually _can_ be evaluated (such as function application), while leaving the parts that cannot intact.
 Under this view, normalization by evaluation becomes the evaluation of an expression with unknowns (i.e. variables) to another, possibly simplified, expression with unknowns.

-To get this behavior, we make a subtle change to the "meaning" of a term in the meta language -- instead of terms of type `nat` mapping to the Agda data type for natural numbers, we will evaluate them to their normal form.
+To get this behavior, we make a subtle change to the "meaning" of a term in the meta language -- instead of terms of type `𝟙` mapping to Agda's unit type, they will now evaluate them terms in their normal form.

 This is a subtle distinction with a significant impact on the algorithm we will define.
 We can now easily convert back to the object language, because in technicality we never left it to begin with.

 More concretely, we will be mapping a term `Γ ⊢ t : T` to an Agda data type used to represent a term in its normal form.
 Terms in their normal